garycunningham89/pands-project/README.md

 Cross check the excel and confirm data set for next stage.

-4. Summarise the data set by, for example, calculating the maximum, minimum and mean of each column of the data set.
+4. Summarize the data set by, for example, calculating the maximum, minimum and mean of each column of the data set.
 A Python script will quickly do this for you.

-Summarise using python when fully understood.
+Summarize using python when fully understood.

 5. Write a summary of your investigations.

-Summarise in written form the understanding after doing 1-4.
+Summarize in written form the understanding after doing 1-4.

 6. Include supporting tables and graphics as you deem necessary